MabbottLab/MEGneto/README.md

 A template "main" function is provided under `templates/main_template.m` which guides the user through the pipeline steps.
 You should begin by making a copy of this file and renaming it (e.g., main_motor_both if you're running a motor analysis).
 A unique main file should be created for each of your analyses, as it can serve as a record of what settings you used.

+NOTE: For free-viewing, only thing that was changed was that another folder for ML results was added to paths and generated.

 Also, please note the following naming convention tipes:
 A few important notes to remember before running the pipeline are:
 1. The functions associated with the steps laid out below are found in the top-level MEGneto folder.
 Any related functions listed below are found in subfolders of the repo (e.g., the `functions` folder).
 Anything under development is, accordingly, under `dev_functions`.